 Seeing her teary-eyed as he stepped out gleaming in his graduation gown, that night marked the first time Jaymz had ever completed a course.
 It was an emotional night with deep reflection of the hurdles and accumulated achievements.

 Having a glossy barbershop setup at home could not outshine the truth.
 The barbershop was to run at a great loss if Jaymz were to continue cutting alone.
 Hindered by his partial impairment, the shop was limited to serve only a small handful of clients per week.
-In attempt to save the future of the business, Janice browsed tirelessly for an affordable commercial lease.
+In attempt to save the future of the business, Jaymz felt is was time to move the business out of the living room.
 Silk Barbers had earned a supportive community, but it was time to build a family.

-The search led them to a beautiful heritage building in Malvern.
-The small corner shop was once rundown and neglected, and the landlord had recently restored its potential with love and kindness.
-Jaymz could not help but see the metaphorical significance - It was the perfect new home for Silk Barbers.
+The search led them to a restored heritage building in Malvern.
+The landlord offered a little corner space - it was the perfect new home for Silk Barbers.

 Sketching up plans of the new shop - a compromising yet exciting milestone.

 Interior design visuals for the shop, thanks to our client Kai Heng.